Applying to UNCW as an Exchange / Study Abroad Student

-Thank you for your interest in wanting to attend the University of North Carolina Wilmington as an exchange student!
+Thank you for your interest in wanting to attend the University of North Carolina Wilmington as an exchange or study abroad student!

 To attend UNCW as an exchange student, you must attend one of our partner institutions or come through the NC / Western Japan Consortium, UNCEP or ISEP (External Links).
 If you plan to come through UNCEP or ISEP, please follow their application instructions.